 - Avoid false or deceptive messaging.
 GDPR includes guidelines around content to protect users.
 Basically, you have to clearly show your identity, include a physical address, honestly identify the content, and essentially keep things honest.

-2020 has been a strange year.
-COVID-19 has upset the economy and everyone is at least a little bit anxious about what’s to come.
-From what we’ve already seen, marketers are up to the challenge.
-In 2021, expect to see brands pay even more attention to customers’ voices and needs, and reimaging their brands and business models to an empathetic, human-centered approach.
+In 2024, expect to see brands pay even more attention to customers’ voices and needs, and reimaging their brands and business models to an empathetic, human-centered approach.